sayyid-haidar/frigate/docs/docs/configuration/object_detectors.md

 :::tip

 When you have a multicore NPU, you can enable all cores to reduce inference times.
-You should consider activating all cores if you use a larger model like yolov8l.
+You should consider activating all cores if you use a larger model like yolov8l or 640x640 models.
 If your NPU has 3 cores (like rk3588/S SoCs), you can enable all 3 cores using:

 ```yaml
 detectors: